 Safeguarding Children as Victims and Witnesses

-- Reviewing cases where the child is a victim or a witness
+- Reviewing cases where a child is a victim or witness

 - Code for Crown Prosecutors